Ammar Campa-Najjar: 2020 congressional campaign

 In 2019, Campa-Najjar announced that he would run for the same seat again in 2020.
 He announced his candidacy on Twitter a day after filing his paperwork with the FEC.
 He stated that his 2020 campaign would run on the dual platform of economic security and national security.
 Campa-Najjar said that for the election he would make a more concerted effort to reach out to conservative voters, especially veterans.

 Initially characterized as a progressive during his 2018 run, Campa-Najjar walked back his support of Medicare for All and a Green New Deal, calling the latter "impractical".
 In October 2020, a podcaster posted screenshots purporting to show Campa-Najjar identifying as a blue dog Democrat who intended to become an independent if elected in 2020.

-Campa-Najjar appeared in a radio interview with Defend East County founder Justin Haskins.
-He said in the interview that he would likely support Judge Amy Coney Barrett's confirmation to the U.S. Supreme Court and, if elected, would consider investigating Barack Obama and Hillary Clinton.
-He also reiterated stances he had previously made in support of Donald Trump's border wall and against his impeachment.
+Campa-Najjar appeared in a radio interview with Defend East County founder Justin Haskin.
+In his interview with KPBS, Campa-Najjar, whose heritage is Latino and Palestinian, said he wanted to sit down with Haskins to address specific issues.
+They include racist and conspiratorial views of him promulgated by members of Defend East County.

+He said in the interview that Judge Amy Coney Barrett “seems very qualified” as a woman, but “if she told him the [Affordable Care Act] was not constitutional, then he said he would not vote to confirm” her to the U.S. Supreme Court.
+When asked about whether the Clintons and Obamas should be investigated, Campa-Najjar said he would be willing to listen to concerns, noting that nobody is above the law regardless of party.
+He later told KPBS “the Clintons and Obama shouldn’t go to jail, there wasn’t anything there,” adding that “everything in the past I think is debunked, but if there’s new information let’s look into it … (but) not like a full congressional investigation.”
+In 2026, President Clinton was asked to testify on the Epstein files.

 Under election rules in California, the top two vote-getters in the March 3, 2020, primary, regardless of party affiliation, later faced each other in the general election.
 Campa-Najjar placed first in the primary, and faced a November runoff election against Republican former Congressman Darrell Issa.
 Polls show a competitive election in the 50th district, which the Union-Tribune described as "a statistical dead heat".

 The newspaper endorsed Campa-Najjar, citing him as "a breath of fresh air," in contrast to long-term congressman Issa "saying derogatory things".
 Campa-Najjar eventually lost to Issa.